 I would like to introduce you to another group of plants capable of abrupt movements.
-Whereas many species have evolved moving parts in order to capture prey or deter herbivores, the following genus moves as means of achieving pollination.
+Whereas many species have evolved moving parts as a means of capturing prey or deterring herbivores, the following genus moves as means of achieving pollination.
 Meet the genus Stylidium a.k.a. the trigger plants.

 Native to parts of Asia and Australia, these beautiful little herbs are quite diverse, making generalizations difficult.
 Still, there is one thing they all share, a fused set of reproductive organs that lash out at unsuspecting pollinators.
 When a visiting insects of sufficient size lands on a flower, its weight causes a rapid change in turgor pressure within the column's tissues.

 However, analysis of the mucilage revealed that plant is also producing digestive enzymes capable of breaking down insects unfortunate enough to have been caught.
-It remains to see whether or not the plants absorb nutrients in the same way as sundews but the fact that these plants share the same nutrient-poor habitats as many other Australian carnivores lends some credibility.
+It remains to see whether or not the plants absorb nutrients in the same way as sundews but the fact that these plants share the same nutrient-poor habitats as many other Australian carnivores lends some credibility to asking that question.

 Photo Credit: http://bit.ly/2hJjMyc and Francis Nge